How Self-Motivated Are You?

 The final thing to focus on is surrounding yourself with people and resources that will remind you of your goals, and help you with your internal motivation.
 These are external factors – they'll help you get motivated from the outside, which is different from the internal motivation we've discussed so far.
 However, the more factors you have working for you, the better.

-You can't just rely on these outside elements alone to motivate you, but you can use them for extra support.
+You can't just rely on these "environmental" or outside elements alone to motivate you, but you can use them for extra support.
 Try the following:

 Self-motivation doesn't come naturally to everyone.
 And even those who are highly self-motivated need some extra help every now and then.